Gray Star Mutual: Plot

 Jake (Andy Samberg) accompanies Boyle (Joe Lo Truglio) to help on his food truck and they leave for drinks.
 When they return, they find the truck has been burned down and call the insurance company Gray Star Mutual.
 To their surprise, the investigator turns out to be Adrian (Jason Mantzoukas).

 Adrian's behavior on the investigation worsens when he finds all the events he missed while he was gone and while accusing Boyle of being his own arsonist, he denies the insurance claim.
 Jake and Boyle then decide to file a complaint with the company against Adrian.
 Adrian finds out and locks himself with them, threatening them.
 They eventually reconcile but Adrian gets fired and the claim is dismissed.
 With the help of Adrian, Jake and Boyle track down one of Boyle's former employees who is responsible for the fire.

 Meanwhile, Amy (Melissa Fumero) thinks that shopping for her wedding dress would make her look weak to her subordinates, so Rosa (Stephanie Beatriz) helps her choose the right dress while instilling a sense of confidence within her.
 Amy uses the dress while chasing a perp, which makes her feel confident.
-Also, Terry (Terry Crews) and Gina (Chelsea Peretti) convince Holt (Andre Braugher) to create a Twitter account to gain attention for the Commissioner position.
+Also, Terry (Terry Crews) and Gina (Chelsea Peretti) convince Holt (Andre Braugher) to create a Twitter account to gain attention for the New York City Police Commissioner position.
 However, Holt quits Twitter after his account is suspended for being supposedly a bot.
-One of the candidates for Commissioner turns out to be disqualified, leaving 3 captains as the front-runners.
+One of the candidates for Commissioner turns out to be disqualified, leaving three captains as the front-runners.